Call-for-Code-for-Racial-Justice/TakeTwo-Marker-ChromeExtension/README.md

 Contributors to the project can be part of the crowdsourcing process by installing a browser extension.

+The extension intermittently serves an existing record from the database to the user and asks them to highlight and classify any racial bias present.
+This can then be used to verify the merit of an existing mark.
+This enhances the reliability of the model.

 ### Data

 The Chrome extension sends the following data to a backend database via an API: